Geometrical Interpretation of Electromagnetism in a 5-Dimensional Manifold: Deformation

 The Riemann tensor of Schwarzschild metric does not vanish so the metric cannot be a result of a coordinate transformation from the flat space-time metric.
 However, the Schwarzschild metric and the flat space-time metric have an identical angular part in a spherical coordinate and both are diagonalized.
 Therefore, the deformation which resembles the coordinate transformation of rescaling the time and the radial coordinate can make the Schwarzschild metric from the flat space-time metric.
 In this case, the deformation is done by

-If we force to interpret \(D_{a}^{b}\) as a coordinate transformation matrix and denote the ``Schwarzschild coordinates'' as primed ones and the ``flat coordinates'' as unprimed ones, it is readily checkable that the second partial derivatives of \(t'\) with respect to \(t\) and \(r\) does not commute.
+If we force interpretation of \(D_{a}^{b}\) as a coordinate transformation matrix and denote the `Schwarzschild coordinates' as primed ones and the `flat coordinates' as unprimed ones, it is readily checkable that the second partial derivatives of \(t'\) with respect to \(t\) and \(r\) do not commute.
 Hence \(D_{a}^{b}\) cannot be a coordinate transformation matrix, but represents a deformation.

-Computations (except Equation (\ref{f tilde tau final})) in this appendix are not limited to the metric used in the present paper.
+Computations (except equation (\ref{f tilde tau final})) in this appendix are not limited to the metric used in the present paper.
 They are able to be applied to any other metric.
 We expect these computations will be useful for future reference.

-It is well known that Equation (\ref{equation geodesic tau}) requires
+It is well known that equation (\ref{equation geodesic tau}) requires

 Now, using

 gives

 Since \(\bar{\tilde{g}}_{ab}=\tilde{g}_{ab}\) and \(d\tilde{\tau}^2=\tilde{g}_{ab}dx^{a}dx^{b}\),